anitkumarsingh/Front-End-Challenge-Bank-Search-App/README.md

 # Front End Challenge-Bank-Search-App

 ### What is this ?
-Single page web app that list and search for banks
+A Single page web app that list and search for banks

 ### [Live Demo](https://anitkumarsingh.github.io/Fyle-Challenge-Bank-Search-App/)